RishiKumarRay/robot-international/docs/index.md

 Let's get down to the Introduction

-### Why Wholesomemaker?
+### Why Robot International?

-The Ideas is, This bot should make everybody happy and cheerful. so, it's "Wholesome" and "Maker". and also making people happy and cheerful means _Wholesome_ to me, so..
-Why not? 😁
+The Ideas is because the bot itself serves 2 different types of server.
+One is our Local Community (Based on Bahasa Indonesia) and One is the Writers Friends server (Based on English Language).
+So, the bot comes in handy for both of these servers. *phew.*

-### Story behind Wholesomemaker
+### Story behind Robot International

 - The first idea is, the bot called "Clyde" as Clyde Official Discord Bot that pops up whenever there's notice on DM's or Server Chats